Challenge (1933): Establishment

-The first issue of The Challenge featured a lengthy masthead, including Arthur G. McDowell as Editor, James Quick, Bob Parker, Jack Jaffe, Aaron Levenstein, and Paul Rasmussen as Associate Editors, Hy Fish as Business Manager, and a Socialist Party all-star list including Norman Thomas, Powers Hapgood, Upton Sinclair, and Oscar Ameringer as "Contributing Editors."
+The first issue of The Challenge featured a lengthy masthead, including Arthur G. McDowell as Editor, James Quick, Bob Parker, Jack Jaffe, Aaron Levenstein, and Paul Rasmussen as Associate Editors, Hy Fish as Business Manager, and a Socialist Party list including Norman Thomas, Powers Hapgood, Upton Sinclair, and Oscar Ameringer as "Contributing Editors."

 Editor Syd Devin later quit in order to finish his studies.
-Devin was replaced by Melos Most, who had previously been a delegate to the Executive Committee meeting of the Socialist Youth International, held in Belgium in 1934.
-Most was later named as editor of the youth page of the New York weekly, The Socialist Call.
+Devin was replaced by Melos Most, who had previously been a delegate to the executive committee meeting of the Socialist Youth International, held in Belgium in 1934.
+Most was later named as editor of the youth page of the New York weekly The Socialist Call.

 First hiatus

 After shutting down for the summer of 1936, The Challenge of Youth returned in September.
 It was issued very irregularly, however, with an apologetic notice printed in the 4-page February 1937 issue noting that "the reason for it not appearing has been financial."
 It was noted that the newspaper received no publication subsidy from the Socialist Party, with all its costs borne by the YPSL organization, which was holding evening festivities in Chicago in an effort to raise funds to insure the publication's survival.
 Ernest Erber, National Secretary of the YPSL, had taken sole charge of the editorial task.